gfilomena/loggerapp/README.md

 npm install body-parser --save

-npm install http-server(optional)

-### Installing
+### Run Application

-Go in the rott folder and run: node server.js
+Go in the dist folder and run: node server.js , then go to http://localhost:4000

-Go in the dist folder and run: http-server

 ## Authors